 Replace the front door

-If the original has been swapped for a cheap or out-of-character replacement at some point, it’s well worth installing a new one.
+If the original front door has been swapped for a cheap or out-of-character replacement at some point, it’s well worth installing a new door.
 The neighbourhood may offer clues as to how your original door might have looked; then you can shop for – or have made – a sturdy new one that’s as near to original as possible.

 Think solid, panelled doors, perhaps with glazing in the upper half.
 Stained and etched glass was usually included in Victorian designs, so installing this in your new door will add to the authentic look of your exterior.

 Your original roof will almost certainly have been Welsh slate – and ideally, you should try to replace it like-for-like.
 If this is beyond your budget, you can try repairing your old roof instead; imported slate may be cheaper and is a decent match.
 Avoid artificial slate lookalikes if you can, unless the pitch on your roof is very shallow and it will remain largely unseen.